 For example, its extract may be useful in fighting certain types of cancer, according to

 The researchers looked at studies of five types of mushroom, including turkey tail, as complementary cancer treatments.
 They conclude, “The evidence base for using mushrooms in cancer treatment has greatly increased.”

 However, none of these studies recommend any mushroom extract as a standalone treatment.
 Instead, the researchers have found that these extracts may have benefits for people who use them alongside treatments such as chemotherapy.

 Researchers have isolated the PSK compound.
 In Japan, PSK is an approved adjuvant cancer treatment, according to the

 However, the Food and Drug Administration (FDA) have not approved the product for this use in the U.S.

 Colon cancer is common in the U.S. In fact, the American Cancer Society (ACS) say that more than 100,000 people will receive a diagnosis of it in 2020.

-PSP from turkey tail extract may inhibit colon cancer cell growth, according to some research.
-PSP may also stop the colon cancer cells from migrating and invading healthy cells, the study authors report.
+PSP from turkey tail extract may inhibit colon cancer cell growth,

 This was laboratory-based research, however.
 The team did not conduct the study in humans.